tamnguyenbbt/Okapi/README.md

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_DataDrivenStep.png)

-* A real test with assertion
+* A real test with assertion.
+If assertion fails, test is stopped and reported as failed with error details.

  ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_TestScript.png)

- * Outcome
- You can see that we have not used a lot of brain power to find xpaths, css selectors, etc. for this test.
+ * Outcome: You can see that we have not used a lot of brain power to find xpaths, css selectors, etc. for this test.
 By looking at the web page itself, we are able to write 90% of the test.

   ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistrationPageAssertion.png)